Dual inheritance theory: Genes and culture co-evolve

 Cultural traits alter the social and physical environments under which genetic selection operates.
 For example, the cultural adoptions of agriculture and dairying have, in humans, caused genetic selection for the traits to digest starch and lactose, respectively.
 As another example, it is likely that once culture became adaptive, genetic selection caused a refinement of the cognitive architecture that stores and transmits cultural information.
 This refinement may have further influenced the way culture is stored and the biases that govern its transmission.

 DIT also predicts that, under certain situations, cultural evolution may select for traits that are genetically maladaptive.
 An example of this is the demographic transition, which describes the fall of birth rates within industrialized societies.
 Dual inheritance theorists hypothesize that the demographic transition may be a result of a prestige bias, where individuals that forgo reproduction to gain more influence in industrial societies are more likely to be chosen as cultural models.

 View of culture

 People have defined the word "culture" to describe a large set of different phenomena.
 A definition that sums up what is meant by "culture" in DIT is:

 This view of culture emphasizes population thinking by focusing on the process by which culture is generated and maintained.
 It also views culture as a dynamic property of individuals, as opposed to a view of culture as a superorganic entity to which individuals must conform.
 This view's main advantage is that it connects individual-level processes to population-level outcomes.

 Genetic influence on cultural evolution

 Genes affect cultural evolution via psychological predispositions on cultural learning.
-Genes encode much of the information needed to form the human brain.
+Genes encode the information needed to form the human brain.
 Genes constrain the brain's structure and, hence, the ability of the brain to acquire and store culture.
 Genes may also endow individuals with certain types of transmission bias (described below).